yomimono/talks/testing_codechix/slides/slides.md

 * can everyone hear me?
 * if I'm talking too fast/slow, loud/soft, please raise your hand and let me know
 * same if you need me to repeat something or if you want to request clarification
+* language/platform agnostic
+* I have a list of resources at a URL that I'll share at the end of the presentation, including links to specific frameworks and testing packages for various stacks
-* please save substantive questions/comments for the end; there will be time to discuss them
+* please save substantive questions/comments for the end; there will be time to discuss them -->

 ---
 title: Testing Beyond jUnit